yffenim/automation_scripts/homework/Submission9.md

 __Network Issue:__

-The Resistence has taken down their primary DNS and email servers in order to a build and deply a new DNS and mail server but they are not currently receiving emails because they have no configured MX Records for the new email servers.
+The Resistence has taken down their primary DNS and email servers in order to a build and deply a new DNS and mail server but they are not currently receiving emails because they have not configured MX Records for the new email servers to the correct primary and secondary mail servers.

 __DNS record type found:__